AVIATION EXPERT, SECURITY & AIRLINE OPERATIONS . NUJ & FULL EQUITY MEMBER. IMMEDIATE LIVE BROADCASTING VIA ISDN.

 VENDOR NUMBER 10476453 Reportophone (POTS) audio filter optionally available on 01733 345581.

 Julian Bray comments: I use this blog as a form of news backgrounding and correspondent support.

-Broadcasters: The ISDN2 facility is physically located in Peterborough, Cambridgeshire, England.
-Live around the clock, dual codec G.722 & AT-X on a freestanding (3 mics - self contained flyaway unit) Glensound GSGC5 ISDN [COOBE & SOOBE function) mixer.
+Broadcasters: The ISDN2 facility is in Peterborough, Cambridgeshire, England.
+Live around the clock, dual codec G.722 & AT-X on a FLYAWAY (3 mics - self contained unit) Glensound GSGC5 ISDN [COOBE & SOOBE function) mixer.